What Is Jig Boring Machine?- Types and Working

 History

-• Coordinate dimensioning (dimensioning of all locations on the part from a single reference point);
+• Using coordinate dimensioning—measuring all locations on a part from a single, consistent reference point.

-Franklin D. Jones, in his textbook Machine Shop Training Course (5th ed),[4] noted:
+Franklin D. Jones put it neatly in his textbook Machine Shop Training Course (5th ed.):

 “In many cases, a jig borer is a ‘jig eliminator.’
 In other words, such a machine may be used instead of a jig either when the quantity of work is not large enough to warrant making a jig or when there is insufficient time for jig making.”